 \subsubsection{Holstein model}

 In this study, we focus on the one-dimensional periodic Holstein model.
-In real space, the Hamiltonian is expressed as
+In real space, the Hamiltonian ($\hbar=1$) is expressed as

 Periodic boundary conditions are used such that site $N$ is equivalent to site 0.
 Here, the index $n$ runs over all $N$ sites in the real space.
 The operators $b^\dagger_n$ and $b_n$ are the bosonic creation and annihilation operators, respectively, for the harmonic bath at site $n$.
 The parameter $J$ represents the hopping amplitude between nearest-neighbor sites, while $c^\dagger_n$ and $c_n$ denote the fermionic creation and annihilation operators at site $n$.
 The coupling strength between the electronic carrier at site $n$ and the harmonic mode at the same site is given by $g$.
 The harmonic baths are assumed to be dispersionless, with a constant frequency $\omega_0$.
 Taking the lattice constant as 1, the Hamiltonian in Eq.~\eqref{eqn:realspace_Holstein_Hamiltonian} can be equivalently written in momentum space as